ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ## TypedDicts for Structured Data

-`TypedDict` is useful when defining dictionary structures with known keys and typed values:
+`TypedDict` is useful when defining dictionary structures with known keys and typed values.

 ```python
 # typed_dict.py